-The Jacobian of each model is shown in Fig. 11 where N2[-]: is sign definite in the region of interest which means that the models are invertable and can be implemented for the controller as the inverse control structure.
+The Jacobian of the proposed hybrid model with PSO and BPA are shown in Fig. 11-a and b where N2[-]: signs definite in the region of interest which means that the models are inevitable and can be implemented for the controller as the inverse control structure.